tjsiledar/readit/README.md

     <em>Figure 1: Comparing speech representations in brain and deep neural networks</em>
 </p>

-**Part A**: We recorded brain activity of 412 participants using functional Magnetic Resonance Imaging (fMRI) as they passively listened to audio books in their native language (English, French or Mandarin)
+**Part A**: We recorded brain activity of 412 participants using functional Magnetic Resonance Imaging (fMRI) as they passively listened to audio books in their native language (English, French or Mandarin).

-**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of unlabelled data and the brain activity Y. We then measure the similarity between X and Y using standard encoding model W and evaluated using cross-validated Pearson correlation R.
+**Part B**: We take the activations X of the self-supervised wav2vec 2.0 model trained on 600 hrs of unlabelled data and the brain activity Y. We then measure the similarity between X and Y using standard linear encoding model W and evaluated using cross-validated Pearson correlation R (also referred to as the brain score).

 **Part C**: We observe that the true BOLD (blood oxygen level-dependent) response (black) and the predicted BOLD reponse (red) from our model are quite similar indicating that the representations learned by our model are closer to brain-like representations.